Once you’ve booked a tour, this is what you can expect from us and what you should bring to the tour.

 (When you book, you will receive an email confirming your reservation loaded with info about how to prepare, how to get there, and a waiver link.)

-We use US-made Perception Pescador 12.
+We also use US-made Perception Pescador 12.
 These are stable, sit-on-top kayaks, so your tush and toes could get a bit wet.
 Size limitations: 6’1”, 265lbs.
-We do not use tandem kayaks for this tour.

 Our paddles are Bending Branches Whispers.